If you experience funding difficulties during an academic course in Germany, there's an excellent chance that BAföG could help.

 Initially, BAfög was intended to serve German students alone.
-It has since been extended to international students.
+It has since been extended to provide loan for education in Germany for international students planning to pursue their higher eduaction.
 However, funds for non-German recipients are harder to obtain and are generally limited to exceptional cases.

 Recipients typically must have been resident in Germany for 5 years.
 But exceptions can be made for those with a strong prospect of remaining in Germany, such as those who are married to German spouses.

 How do you apply for BAfög?

 Applications for the BAfög can be made online via the service's website.
 Documents can either be completed online, or printed and sent via post.

 To do so, you'll need to supply proof of health insurance, passport documents, proof of income and assets, and possibly information about parental income.